Ambarish-224/End-to-End-Insurance-Premium-Prediction/README.md

 <br>

 ## About project
-Insurance Premium Prediction is an Machine Learning Project which predicts Insurance premium price based on some Input data.
+Insurance Premium Prediction is a Machine Learning Project that predicts Insurance premium prices based on some Input data.

 <br>

 ## Technologies
-This project is created with below technologies/tools/resorces:
+This project is created with below technologies/tools/resources:
 * Python: 3.7
 * Machine Learning
 * Jupyter Notebook